4 Alternative Ways to Help Employees Deal with Inflation

 At TFG, we always say, “the zeros are different, but the problems are the same.”
 Those challenges include budgeting, debt management, and saving for retirement.
 Financial literacy and one-on-one coaching help employees better manage the income that they do have by addressing all three of those pain points.

-The Financial Gym is a national, personal financial services company with a fitness-inspired approach.
+The Financial Gym Advisors is a national, personal financial services company with a fitness-inspired approach.
 Certified Financial Trainers™ work with employees one-on-one via corporate partnerships virtually across the country.
 TFG also provides engaging webinars including Budgeting Bootcamp, Financial Goal Setting, and Retirement Planning.